null

 Gǔ Qì (谷气) – Food Qi

-Gu Qi is then transported from the Spleen and Stomach (both housed within the Middle Burner) to the Lungs and Heart (housed in the Upper Burner).
-Here, Gu Qi combines with air to form Zong Qi, with the assistance of the transformational power of Yuan Qi—without Yuan Qi, this transformation cannot occur.
-Some of the Gu Qi also passes through the Lungs to the Heart, where it is transformed into Blood.
+Gu Qi moves from the Spleen and Stomach (Middle Burner) to the Lungs and Heart (Upper Burner), where it combines with air to produce Zong Qi, aided by Yuan Qi.
+Part of Gu Qi also reaches the Heart, where it transforms into Blood.

 Main Sources of Gǔ Qì:

-1. Food and Drink: The primary sources of Gu Qi are the foods and beverages we consume, which are transformed by the digestive processes in the Stomach and Spleen.
+1. Food and drink, transformed by digestive processes in the Stomach and Spleen.

 Main Functions of Gǔ Qì:

-By understanding Gǔ Qì, we can see the direct impact of our dietary choices on our overall energy and health, emphasizing the importance of consuming nutrient-rich foods to support our body's energy production and vitality.
+By understanding Gǔ Qì, we appreciate the direct impact of our diet on energy levels, underscoring the importance of nutrient-rich food.

 Zōng Qì (宗气) – Gathering Qi